GoogleCloudPlatform/spanner-migration-tool/docs/permissions.md

 - [Postgres](https://cloud.google.com/datastream/docs/configure-your-source-postgresql-database)
 - [Oracle](https://cloud.google.com/datastream/docs/configure-your-source-oracle-database)

+### Configuring connectivity for Dataflow

+{: .highlight }
+This is only required when if you plan to run Dataflow inside a VPC.

+Follow the [Internet access for Dataflow guidelines](https://cloud.google.com/dataflow/docs/guides/routes-firewall#internet_access_for) to allow the necessary access from the VPC in which you will run the `Dataflow` jobs.

 ## Permissions

 The Spanner migration tool interacts with many GCP services.
 Please refer to this list for persmissions required to perform migrations.